 Founded in 1912 by pearl merchant Sheikh Mohammed bin Ahmed bin Dalmouk, the Al Ahmadiya School is one of the city’s finest surviving examples of traditional Emirati architecture.
 For architecture lovers, it's one of the best things to do in Dubai.

 Planning a trip to Dubai?
 Many people may come for the sleek, modern skyscrapers — but Dubai has many great cultural and historical sights to see.
-Our tailor-made trips service makes travelling to Dubai easy by allowing you to skip the hassle of planning and booking.
-Our History and Hertiage in Dubai trip will take you through several historical districts in Dubai.
+Our History and Heritage in Dubai trip will take you through several historic districts in Dubai.
 Our trips are crafted by local travel experts and are completely customisable.

 Astounding mock-Arabian city, home to a string of lavish hotels and leisure facilities – the quintessential Dubaian example of opulent kitsch on an epic scale.